nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/runtime-and-component-model/using-the-java-api-server-side.md

 The Nuxeo Platform contains a built-in notion of service.
 Services are Java interfaces exposed and implemented by a Component.

-From within a Nuxeo Runtime aware context, you can access a service locally (in the same JVM) by simply looking up its interface:
+From within a Nuxeo Runtime aware context, you can access a service locally (in the same JVM) by simply looking up its interface with `Framework#getService(T)`:

 ```
 RelationManager rm = Framework.getService(RelationManager.class)